Will-Emery/Will-Emery/README.md

 - 👋 Hi, I’m @Will-Emery
-- 👀 I’m interested in front end and algorithms.
+- 👀 I’m interested in front-end and algorithms.
-- 🌱 I’m currently learning about Software for AI Robotics
+- 🌱 I’m currently learning about Web Programming and Artificial Intelligence
 - 📫 You can reach me at williamemery.b@gmail.com

 <!---